telerik/blazor-docs/components/datepicker/events.md

 # Events

-This article explsins the events available in the Telerik DatePicker for Blazor:
+This article explains the events available in the Telerik DatePicker for Blazor:

 * [OnChange](#onchange)
 * [ValueChanged](#valuechanged)